Why Donor Engagement Matters | A Mini Guide

 Many nonprofits make the mistake of equating donor engagement and the fundraising communications you send.
 Donor engagement encompasses much more than that!

 To put it simply, “donor engagement” is every interaction, process, and action that makes up a donor’s history with your organization.
-For example, donor engagement includes each time a gift is made, each instance an email was opened (or ignored!), and every time your donors interact with you or with each other.
+For example, donor engagement includes each time a major gift is made, each instance an email was opened (or ignored!), and every time your donors interact with you or with each other.
 It encompasses the whole relationship between the donor and your organization.

 Just like every nonprofit’s communication strategy is unique, your donors’ interactions with you and your donor engagement strategies will be unique as well.

 It’s a good idea to get a sense of where your donors are already active.
 Consider the various experiences and campaigns your nonprofit has hosted over the years and the different platforms you know your donors use.
-Get a sense of how your donors engage with your nonprofit by reviewing:
+Get a sense of how your donors engage with your nonprofit membership program by reviewing:

 - The type of fundraising events you host.
 Which event has the highest attendance rates?
 How are people reacting to the event once it is over?

-Depending on your organization, you might have additional engagement metrics to review, like volunteer data or direct mail campaign results.
+Depending on your organization, you might have additional engagement metrics to review, like volunteer data, donor base or direct mail campaign results.
 Once you better understand what donor engagement looks like to you, develop your strategies based on those metrics.
 For example, you may look at your email marketing engagement metrics, notice that readership has fallen off, and choose to segment your audiences to create more targeted content that is more compelling.

 Donor engagement is all about focusing on building relationships and growing the long term value of a donor.
 It doesn’t depend on getting gifts and donations now!
 Rather, it focuses on developing a positive donor relationship that will pay off in the long run.
 Invest in your donor relationships early and provide a stable foundation for future engagements and possibly future gifts.
 This will improve your donor retention.